 While you are doing this, all kinds of different scenarios will play out in your head and you will be prepared for all of them.
 Just keep in mind not to focus on the smaller things like where you place your hands and so on.

 Everybody loves a positive person, this makes you seem more approachable and easier to work with.
 The problem with most singers is that after they have failed at a couple of auditions they start to think of auditions as a negative experience, which for some singers it might turn into one.
 It is extremely important that you think of the audition as something positive.
-Just think about this way, you being judged by the highest qualified people in the music industry for absolutely free, most people would pay a lot of money just to hear their opinion.
+Just think about it this way, you being judged by the highly qualified people in the music industry for absolutely free, most people would pay a lot of money just to hear their opinion.

-Don’t force your voice
+Don’t force your voice before the audition

 A lot of singers tend to practice a lot the song which they will sing at the audition.
 While this is a good idea, just keep in mind not to overdo it.
 Generally speaking, the more you sing the better you can get at it, but you have to be extremely careful not to force your voice right before an audition.
 If the song which you have picked to sing at the audition has a lot of high notes and you are struggling with them, then you should most likely pick another song.